Diagnosis and Management of Stable COPD

 - Assess symptom burden using questionnaires

-- Modified Medical Research Council (mMRC): Measures degree of dyspnea
+- Modified Medical Research Council (mMRC) Dyspnea Scale: Measures degree of dyspnea

-- COPD Assessment Test (CAT): Assesses overall impairment of health in COPD
+- Chronic Airways Assessment Test h(CAAT): Assesses overall impairment of health in COPD

 - Record exacerbation risk: Based on number and severity of prior exacerbations